-Advanced Wound Therapy with mVASC
+Advanced Wound Treatment with mVASC

 mVASC demonstrates significantly greater re-perfusion and vascular reconstruction in a recognized mouse angiogenesis model.